 Robotics is a hands-on building and demonstration course.
 Students design, build and program robots to perform specific tasks.
 The tasks start simple and progressively get more complicated throughout the course.
 Some of the topics that will be covered are: Simple machines, Gear and Pulley Systems, Transmission Systems, and Computer Programming.
-Students will use NXT-G programming software initially and build up to utilizing ROBOT-C. The students will develop the knowledge and skills needed to understand and apply the concepts, the safe and appropriate use of common tools and equipment, troubleshooting and problem solving procedures, safety, consumer and career awareness.
+Students will use NXT-G programming software.
+The students will develop the knowledge and skills needed to understand and apply the concepts, the safe and appropriate use of common tools and equipment, troubleshooting and problem solving procedures, safety, consumer and career awareness.